4 Billboard Analysis

 OK, that last one was a trick question.
 When you save data into an object it does NOT print it to your notebook, but it does save that object into your “Environment”, which means it is in memory and can be called and run at any time.
 You should see hot100 listed in your Environment tab at the top right of RStudio.

 Now, before I started this quest, I knew I wanted that data inside the hot100 object and could’ve written it like that from the beginning.
-But I didn’t because most “read” problems are in the path, so I wanted to make sure that function was written correctly first.
+But I didn’t because most “read” problems are in the path, so I wanted to first make sure that function was written correctly.
 Also, when I put the data into the object I can’t see it until I print it out again, so I do it one piece at a time.
 You should, too.

 So next we’ll print the data out to our screen.
 We do that by just by calling the object.